Last Updated on: 15th January 2023, 09:25 am

 Labyrinth de la Horta

-As the name suggests it includes a labyrinth.
-As you stroll through the park you will be surprised by unexpected scenes.
+As the name suggests, there is a labyrinth on the property, but there is so much more.
+As you stroll through the park, you will be surprised by unexpected scenes.
 Each one is a delight.

-We recommend this park if you want to get away from the hustle and bustle of Barcelona for awhile.
-For most of our visit we did not see another person.
+We recommend this park if you want a break from the hustle and bustle of Barcelona.
+We had the park to ourselves for most of our visit.

 Recinte Modernista de Sant Pau

-A hospital wouldn’t usually be high on our sightseeing list but we’re glad we didn’t miss the Recinte Modernista de Sant Pau.
-The complex of 16 buildings was constructed from 1905-1930.
+A hospital wouldn’t usually be high on our sightseeing list, but we’re glad we didn’t miss the Recinte Modernista de Sant Pau.
+The complex of sixteen buildings was constructed from 1905-1930.
 It showcases the work of Modernisme architect Lluis Montaner.

 Montaner believed in the therapeutic properties of nature, color, and form.
-This belief is reflected in the wealth of details both inside and outside of the buildings, and in the gardens.
+This belief is reflected in the wealth of details inside and outside of the buildings and in the gardens.

 The hospital was in use until 2009.
-A new hospital was built in 2003 and in 2014 this one became a museum and cultural center.
+A new hospital was built in 2003, and in 2014, Recinte Modernista de San Pau became a museum and cultural center.

 Sitges

 Sitges is a beach town on the Mediterranean Sea 26 miles (42 km) southwest of Barcelona.
-We first visited it on a tour with included a stop in Tarragona (below).
-Even though we were there on a drizzly day we found Sitges to be captivating.
+We first visited it on a tour that included a stop in Tarragona (below).
+Even though we were there on a drizzly day, we were captivated by Sitges.

-Sitges will beguile you with stately mansions along the promenade, as well as twisty side streets and quaint shops.
-It also has a sassy side as seen in some of these photos.
-It has just under 30,000 residents, but in the summer the number of people is close to 100,000.
+Sitges will enchant you with stately mansions along the promenade, twisty side streets, and quaint shops.
+It has just under 30,000 residents, but in the summer, the number of people in town is close to 100,000.

-We were charmed enough to visit it again on our own.
+We were charmed enough to revisit it on a sunny day.

 Tarragona